High Life (2018 film): Production

+Background

 Claire Denis had the idea of the project in her mind for fifteen years.
 She said, "I had a screenplay which was naturally in English, because the story takes place in space and, I don't know why, but for me, people speak English—or Russian or Chinese—but definitely not French in space."

 Novelist Nick Laird co-wrote the screenplay for the film along with Denis, Fargeau and Geoff Cox.
 Laird's wife Zadie Smith also contributed to early drafts of the English version of the screenplay.
 Due to creative differences between Denis and Smith, Laird and Smith dropped out of the project as screenwriters, but Laird later served as the consultant for the script.

 Denis went to the European Space Agency's Astronaut Centre in Cologne to learn about human spaceflight exploration before the film started shooting.

 Denis explained the practical reasons for the non-linear story, saying "I always wanted it to start with a man and a baby, as a ritual of two living persons with no despair in that moment.
 And then there would be the flashbacks bringing in all the despair."
-Denis compared Pattinson's character to the knight Percival of Arthurian legend, and Binoche's character to Medea from the Greek tragedy.
+Denis compared Pattinson's character to the knight Perceval of Arthurian legend, and Binoche's character to Medea from the Greek tragedy.

 Casting

 During the project's early stages, Denis had Vincent Gallo in mind for the lead role, and wrote the film thinking of Philip Seymour Hoffman.
 The project later caught the attention of Robert Pattinson; according to Denis:Pattinson contacted the person who was doing the English casting.
 I was intrigued but I thought he was too young.
 Every time I went to London to meet some actors, he was there.
 His desire to work with me has never faltered.
 And now he is a little less young and it's perfect. […] It's strange, though, because it would be difficult to imagine anyone more unlike Philip Seymour Hoffman physically, but Robert is very enigmatic, with a powerful presence.
 He gives off an aura that immediately makes you want to film him.Pattinson described his character as an astronaut and said, "He's a criminal who volunteers for a mission toward a black hole, but he realizes along the way that a doctor on board also wants to do sexual experimentation with humans in space."
 In late 2015, Patricia Arquette and Mia Goth joined the cast.
 In September 2017, Arquette dropped out while the rest of the cast, including Juliette Binoche and rapper André 3000, were also announced.
-Playing the role of baby Willow is Scarlette Lindsay, Pattinson's goddaughter.
-After Pattinson was unable to bond with the babies cast as Willow, he remembered that Lindsay was friendly around adults.
-Pattinson asked a favour of Lindsay's father to cast her in the film, which he described as a "massive gamble" that was ultimately paid off by her "incredible" performance.
+Playing the role of baby Willow is Scarlett Lindsey, Pattinson's goddaughter.
+After Pattinson was unable to bond with the babies cast as Willow, he remembered that Lindsey was friendly around adults.
+Pattinson asked a favour of Lindsey's father to cast her in the film, which he described as a "massive gamble" that was ultimately paid off by her "incredible" performance.